Frustrated when your overtired baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 4. Keep company

-You know how you’re at your worst when you’re alone?
+You know how you’re at your worst when you’re alone with your baby?
 If you feel like you’ve been struggling when your baby won’t nap, ask friends or family to visit.
-You’re less likely to get frustrated if your sister is in the same room.
+You’re less likely to get frustrated if your sister or mom is in the same room.

 And more importantly, friends and family can help.
-They can take over nap time duties or clean the house so you’re not burdened with those tasks.
+They can handle the afternoon nap or or help with the bedtime routine so you’re not burdened with those tasks alone.

 5. Keep trying new ways to get your baby to nap